A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: Polynomial invariants of perfect matchings of planar trivalent graphs

 \section{Polynomial invariants of perfect matchings of planar trivalent graphs}

 In this section we prove that the $2$-factor polynomial and four color polynomial of a planar trivalent graph $G$ with perfect matching $M$ are invariants of the pair $(G,M)$.
-We do this by proving that there is a larger family of such polynomial invariants of which the $2$-factor polynomial and the four-color polynomial are examples.
-However, as mentioned in the introduction, just because there is an infinite number of polynomial invariants does not make all of them---or for that matter, any of them---special.
-The $2$-factor polynomial and four-color polynomial give important information about the graph, which is what makes them interesting.
-A generic polynomial invariant is probably quite mundane.
-With that understood, it is likely that there are other interesting polynomial invariants in this family.\\
+This is done by proving that there is a family of such invariants of which the $2$-factor polynomial and the four-color polynomial are examples, i.e., we prove Theorem~\ref{theorem:general_poly_invariants} in the introduction: